March of the Monarchs: Students Follow the Butterflies’ Migration

 Working As and With Real Scientists

-For six years, Koontz, who teaches at Rockledge Elementary School, has involved her class in the activities of Journey North, an Internet project funded by the Annenberg/CPB Project.
+For six years, Koontz, who teaches at Rockledge Elementary School, has involved her class in the activities of Journey North.
 Journey North traces the migration of butterflies and other species as they head north each spring.
 Students at more than 6,000 schools make observations and report their sightings to create a digital map.
 They also are linked to working scientists who take questions about the different migrations.

 Other Journey North projects include growing tulips and noting the bloom times of the flowers across the continent, tracing the migration of birds and whales, and identifying a mystery city based on photo-period data consisting of sunrise and sunset times.